 In the sixties, Clairtone’s Project G stereo was the epitome of bachelor pad cool.
 It transformed the traditional console box by cantilevering its speakers outside the Scandinavian-style modern cabinet.
 It won a silver medal at the 1964 Milan Triennale, the international design industry’s most prestigious exhibition, and was adopted by progressives within the arts and entertainment community.
 Frank Sinatra endorsed it (“Listen to Sinatra on a Project G; Sinatra does”), and G series models appeared in films such as The Graduate with Anne Bancroft and Dustin Hoffman and A Fine Madness with Sean Connery.
-Hugh Hefner bought a unit for the Playboy Mansion and jazz legend Oscar Peterson claimed that his music sounded as good on a Project G as it did live.
+Hugh Hefner bought a unit for the

-some early informational company material suggest that the castors could be replaced with ‘pins’ to keep the unit stationary), allowing it to break away from its expected stationary position against a wall.
+Constructed of Rosewood with eighteen-inch anodized aluminium globe speakers (hence the G), it was labour intensive to produce and retails for close to $2000.
+The Project G employed transistors instead of tubes, which eliminated the need for cabinet ventilation.
+As a result, the unit was finished on all sides and rolls on castors (although some early informational company material suggest that the castors could be replaced with ‘pins’ to keep the unit stationary), allowing it to break away from its expected stationary position against a wall.
 Despite sales of fewer that 400 units, the futuristic style and sexual revolution swagger of the Project G makes it an icon of the space age.
 It is the most important stereo of its period and is a coveted international collectible.

 The Project G stereo came in two models.
 While the exteriors of both these models almost identical the interiors are vastly different.
 On the first run and rarer Project G all components such as the TC4 amplifier, the Elac 10H turntable are mounted sideways with the record storage (in red velvet) in the center of the unit between the amp and turntable.
 In the later T10 models all components; the amplifier and the Garrard Lab 80 turntbale are mounted horizontally in relation to the length of the cabinet.
 In the later T10 models the record storage in located in at the base of the amplifier.
 Earlier Project G stereos are usually a more reddish rosewood exterior while the later T10 models and less red in appearance.